lostomato/Cordova-NewsReader/README.md

 User can mark a certain news and save them on favorite page.
 Saved news can be deleted from favorite page by user.

+* delete the saved news
+User can slide on the saved news to delete.

+* chose different news resource
+User can chose different resource in setting.

+* login and comment (still in development)
+User can register and login, also leave a comment to certain news.